 We then see Ben hanging out with his girlfriend enjoying his celebrity status when the Super Skrull instantly appears before them and says “I don’t believe it.
 So that’s what that thing was.
 Take me back.
 I need to go further.”
 With that, the Super Skrull disappears.

-We then cut to the White House where Thor tells Reed that he is signing a Presidential ruling tomorrow to destroy Reed’s time machine lest it fall into hands of evil like Doom.
+We then cut to the White House where Thor tells Reed that he is signing a Presidential ruling tomorrow to destroy Reed’s time machine lest it falls into hands of evil like Doom.
 Thor and Reed are awaiting the arrival of the Super Skrull and his Skrull diplomats.
 The Super Skrull appears and mentions his ability to mimic the superpowers of any meta-human within 1,000 miles of him.
 The Super Skrull congratulates the Earth on its stunning progress since contact with the Skrulls.

 We then go to later that night with the Invisible Woman going to give a gift to the Skrulls while they are all meeting in their guest quarters.
 The Super Skrull reveals that the pills are fake and that they have horrible secondary side effects.
 That the Skrulls use this type of plan to invade and conquer alien races.
 They have done this to thousands of worlds.